jina-ai/GSoC/README.md

 Additional functionalities are welcome but are not a necessity.
 These additional functionalities will cater to implementing different DocArray functions in the browser like [creating a DocArray](https://docarray.jina.ai/fundamentals/documentarray/construct/), [matching nearest neighbours](https://docarray.jina.ai/fundamentals/documentarray/matching/), [embedding](https://docarray.jina.ai/fundamentals/documentarray/embedding/), etc.

 #### Expected outcomes
+- Deep understanding of DocArray.
+- Good knowledge of data visualisation.
+- Application implemented in the browser and compatible with all major browsers.
+- Faceted search implemented.

 ### *Project idea 4: 3D search system - Build and Finetune*